Geopolitical Conflict and Your Portfolio: What History Suggests and What to Do Now

 When major geopolitical events hit, markets usually react in two phases.

 That doesn’t mean “markets don’t care.”
 It means markets are forward-looking, and they re-price risk quickly.
+In fact, with this forward looking perspective, markets had already priced in a potential conflict last week.

 What We Can Learn From Ukraine (2022): Stocks and Oil Can Move Differently